Royals vs. Twins Player Props Betting Odds

 Gallo Stats

-- Gallo has 11 hits with three doubles, seven home runs, seven walks and 14 RBI.
+- Gallo has three doubles, a triple, seven home runs, eight walks and 14 RBI (12 total hits).

-- Gallo hopes to build on a four-game hitting streak in this matchup.
-In his last five games he is batting .267 with two doubles, two home runs, two walks and three RBI.
+- Gallo will look for his sixth straight game with a hit in this matchup.
+In his last five games he is batting .333 with two doubles, a triple, two home runs, two walks and three RBI.

 Gallo Recent Games